Biden picks Jeff Zients as next chief of staff -statement | Politics

 Biden picks Jeff Zients as next chief of staff -statement

+"I’ve seen Jeff Zients tackle some of the toughest issues in government," Biden said in a statement announcing the move.
+Klain, a longtime aide and adviser to Democratic presidents and vice presidents, has been chief of staff to Biden since he took office in January 2021.

-Joe Biden has picked his former COVID-19 policy coordinator Jeff Zients to be his next chief of staff, the U.S. president said in a statement released by the White House on Friday.
+President Joe Biden on Friday picked his former COVID-19 policy coordinator, Jeff Zients, to be the next White House chief of staff, citing his expertise in health care and the economy.

-Zients will replace Biden's current chief of staff Ron Klain, the statement said. (writing by Ismail Shakil; editing by Susan Heavey)
+Zients will replace Biden's current chief of staff Ron Klain, the statement said.
+"I've seen Jeff Zients tackle some of the toughest issues in government," Biden said in a statement announcing the move.

+Klain, a longtime aide and adviser to Democratic presidents and vice presidents, has been chief of staff to Biden since he took office in January 2021.
+It is not unusual for presidents to replace chiefs of staff during their tenures, especially in their second term.

+Zients worked on the American Recovery Act during the Obama administration, when Biden was vice president, and later was charged with fixing healthcare.gov after the Affordable Care Act was passed.
+Under Biden, he led the COVID-19 response, a "massive logistical undertaking of historic proportions," Biden said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)